 Frequently asked questions

 £55 per bin per year.
-You can only have up to three green bins per property - one free, and up to two subscribed bins.
+You can only have up to three green bins per property in total - one free, and up to two subscribed bins.

 Label all bins (including the black, red, and blue lidded bins) with your house number or name.